 - Establishing Spousal Maintenance

 Spousal support cases in Colorado are governed by C.R.S.
 14-10-114, which lists factors the divorce court must consider when assessing an alimony argument.
 Section 114 also sets forth an income driven formula, applicable to families with a combined gross income of under $360,000 per year, which must at least be considered by the court when determining whether alimony will be paid and what the monthly amount should be.
 Understanding the law and strictures of statute in only half the battle, and that’s where we come in.
 Beyond our firm grasp of the law, we are here to help clients navigate through the court process.
 We know what information is needed to make informed decisions regarding settlement or proceeding to trial.
 In any case, income is going to be the primary factoring tied into alimony.
 However, income is not always straight forward and legal arguments can ensue regarding what counts as income or what specific figures should be used.

 Alimony matters are very important as they can affect your life for years after your divorce is finalized.
 Beyond issues of support or diminished cash flow for the payer, spousal maintenance orders can impact even tangential aspects of your life.
 For example, spousal support payments can be considered income for mortgage qualification purposes, with certain constraints.
-It doesn’t matter whether you are the payer or payee of maintenance, a Denver divorce attorney with a firm grasp of all the laws involved and, therefore, knowledge of how they will affect your specific circumstances, will help your case tremendously.
-The attorneys at Plog & Stein, P.C. not only understand the laws involved but stand ready to fight aggressively to protect your interests in your alimony case.
-Call us at 303-781-0322 or contact us online to schedule an appointment with a member of the Plog & Stein family law team.
+It doesn’t matter whether you are the payer or payee of maintenance, a divorce attorney with a firm grasp of all the laws involved and, therefore, knowledge of how they will affect your specific circumstances, will help your case tremendously.
+The Denver family law attorneys at Plog & Stein, P.C. not only understand the laws involved but stand ready to fight aggressively to protect your interests in your alimony case.
+Call us at (303) 781-0322 or contact us online to schedule an appointment with a member of our team.